project-everest/vale/README.md

 [proof.txt] contains a formalization of the interoperation between Low\* and Vale code, as well as a proof of Theorem 4.2, which demonstrates secret independence for such hybrid programs.

-[SOMETHING?] contains the simplified examples presented in Section 3 as part of the exposition of our optimized verification technique.
+[QuickRegs1.fst] and [QuickRegs2.fst] contain the simplified examples presented in Section 3 as part of the exposition of our optimized verification technique.